 The Lyceum Institute Colloquium Series

-Colloquia lectures will be released to the public one calendar year after they have been presented.
+Colloquia lectures will be released to the public and posted both here and on YouTube one calendar year after they have been presented.
 Question and answer sessions are available only through the Lyceum Institute.

 Defending and Meditating on First Principles: Wisdom and Fr.
 Reginald Garrigou-Lagrange

 From an Aristotelian perspective, domains of discursive knowledge which are called “science,” or epistêmê, are concerned above all with the drawing of per se conclusions in light of first principles.
 Though such knowledge is concerned with its first principles, its bent is turned toward the conclusions that those principles illuminate.
 By contrast, wisdom, sophia, sapientia, takes up a loftier task still: defending and meditating upon its very principles, as well as all other things in light of those principles.
 This lecture will briefly present this theme in the work of Fr.
 Reginald Garrigou-Lagrange, O.P., discussing how sapiential meditation on first principles undergirded much of his philosophical and theological work, imbuing it with a deceptive simplicity which, in fact, is quite illuminating.

 On Predestination and the Doctrine of Sufficient and Efficacious Grace in St. Thomas Aquinas

 Dr. Taylor Patrick O’Neill